Napalm Dream: Reception

 Punknews: "What does it mean to live in the Midwest, to grow up in a small, dead-end town overshadowed by a nearby metropolis?
 Appleton, Wisconsin's Tenement seem to provide an answer on Napalm Dream, which embodies a particular Midwest sound while creating its own particular contribution to the cultural landscape/wasteland of Wisconsin and similar areas."

 Razorcake: "...This record is absolutely beautiful.
 It not only sounds completely realized, but it honestly sounds like they’re pushing themselves.
 It’s urgent, with established foregrounds and backgrounds.
 Even at its most desperate it’s still catchy.
 If you’re too tired to listen to music, this record is there.
 If you’re drinking with friends, this record is there.
 It also looks like they let a lot of people in on the recording, to which they benefited immensely.
 Who knew that feedback over piano was so moving?
 Female backing vocals?
 The best.
 Once again, the Midwest produces an earnest, melodic punk classic, but this time they end it with a hardcore rager.
 This record is important."

 In a 2014 "Songs Of The Week" feature for ESPN 's Grantland, music critic Steven Hyden reveals that he'd just discovered Napalm Dream which he describes as "really great in-the-red pop-punk in the vein of Hüsker Dü and the Descendents" adding: "I’m an idiot because I was asleep until now.
 Don’t be an idiot like me."

 Chicago Reader called Napalm Dream "perfected fuzzy midwestern pop punk" and claimed it to be "following in the hardcore-inflected, catchy-as-hell footsteps of Screeching Weasel and Naked Raygun".

 NME referred to Napalm Dream as a "Blinding Husker-Du-via-Green-Day pop punk LP" and stated that Tenement turned "witnesses into evangelists" on the national tour following its release.

+In a 2020 feature for BrooklynVegan, Jeff Rosenstock cited Napalm Dream as an influence for his album No Dream and said, "I remember hearing this and being blown away that a punk record could sound so fucking good without sounding over produced - and that it was a band in our scene!"